wp-plugins/ageverify/readme.txt

 A: Yes, you can upgrade to our Pro version located directly on our website here: https://ageverify.co.

 Q: Can I add my logo or edit any of the text?
-A: The basic version of AgeVerify does not offer this functionality but we would be happy to build a custom instance of AgeVerify for your business.
-For more information, check out: https://ageverify.co/custom-template/
+A: The basic version of AgeVerify does not currently offer this functionality but we would be happy to build a custom instance of AgeVerify for your business.
+For more information, check out: https://ageverify.co/custom-template/.

 Q: Can I change the location of the underage redirect?
 A: The basic version of AgeVerify redirects to our home page.
 The Pro version which is available for purchase on our website redirects underage traffic to Google.
 Details located here: https://ageverify.co.

 Q: How long is the cookie duration?
 A: For the basic version, we set a 1 hour cookie for your website visitor.
+If you elect to upgrade to the Pro version, the cookie is set for 72 hours.
+With a custom instance you can set it for any duration you choose.

 Q: Will AgeVerify work on all of my website pages?
 A: Yes, by installing the AgeVerify plugin, your website visitors will be greeted with our great looking age verification prompt regardless of their entry page.
-Once the cookie is set, they will not be unnecessarily re-prompted.
+Once the cookie is set, they will not be unnecessarily re-prompted until their cookie has expired.

 Q: Is your service secure?
 A: Yes, our service runs entirely over SSL (https) protocol.